WangCheng0116/ML/README.md

 Today I tried digging into a gradient-boosted method, which is stated to be quite important by Prof. Again, this topic is very mathy and for future actual code usage, I will try to look for suitable frameworks and train this model.
 This topic deserves to be included in the [challenge](https://github.com/WangCheng0116/ML/blob/main/Challenges/XGBoost.md) folder.
 ## 14 Oct
 This is a hard day.
 Currently, I need to confess that SVM is by far the most math-heavy topic I have ever learned.
 On a side note, it is very interesting to see how my math courses are intertwined with SVM, because I happen to be learning non-linear optimization (MA3236).
 I will put SVM in [challenge](https://github.com/WangCheng0116/ML/blob/main/Challenges/SVM%20Math%20Proof.md) folder.
 A very simple implementation of SVM can be found [here](https://github.com/WangCheng0116/ML/blob/main/Code%20Implementation/SVM%20Binary%20Classification/SVM_Binary_Classification.ipynb) (using scikit)

+## 16 Oct
+Today's topic is a quite unique one, since we are going back to revise the concept of decision tree.
+Things turned out to be so surprising -- 2109S only covers a very tiny small portion of that and omit a lot of math induction.
+Learned a lot :)

+## 17 Oct
+Today's topic is about ensembling method, which is a very popular method in ML.
+And also, the method called gradient boosting has been emphasized by prof. Indeed it is a very powerful method, but it is also very mathy.
+Refer to [here](https://github.com/WangCheng0116/ML/blob/main/Concepts/note.md#ensemble-learning) for more details.